 Lenders will use a credit report, along with evaluating your capacity to repay, your character and any collateral in making decisions to lend you money.
 Many lenders also take these same issues into account in deciding what interest rate to charge or type of loan to offer.

-During the difficult times of the COVID-19 pandemic, it's important to keep tabs on your finances and make sure your credit report is accurate and up to date.
-Through April 2021, you can request your free credit report weekly.
-You can get these free reports by visiting www.annualcreditreport.com.
+During the difficult times of the COVID-19 pandemic and beyond, it's important to keep tabs on your finances and make sure your credit report is accurate and up to date.
+You can request your free credit report weekly at no charge by visiting www.annualcreditreport.com.

 If you see an error on the report, be sure to contact the credit agency in writing.
 Tell them of the error and ask that it be corrected.
 Negative information generally remains in your credit report for seven years and bankruptcies may remain for 10 years.
 However, most lenders pay particular attention to your most recent couple of years of activity.

 Being aware of your credit report, making sure it is accurate, working to improve your credit characteristics and understanding the importance of your report can all help you ensure that credit will be there when you need it.